gretkierewicz/dissertation/README.md

   (classes hours not exceeded)
 - Errors output for nested JSON data import
 - Creating orders only as an additional action from modules and classes views.
+- Validators for plans and orders
+- Tests